 How long does PHP last?

-The average length of stay varies between 1 to 3 weeks.
-Programming includes four group therapy sessions with a short wrap-up session.
-Group therapy is the primary mode of treatment, and patients in PHP will have two individual sessions per week with their assigned psychiatrist.
-PHP is held every day of the week from 9:00 a.m. – 3:00 p.m., and lunch is provided as part of the program.
+The average length of an adult PHP stay varies from two to six weeks, depending on your individualized progress, and includes four group therapy sessions as well as a short wrap-up session.
+While therapy in a group setting is the primary mode of treatment, patients in PHP also have two individual sessions per week with their assigned provider.
+PHP offers a 5, 6, or 7 day a week treatment model from 9 a.m. – 3 p.m., with lunch provided.

-Since individuals staying in the Lodge participate in the PHP program they may be referred to the Lodge by a general practitioner, psychiatrist, psychologist or other mental health professionals either in private practice or associated with other facilities.
+Individuals may be referred to The Lodge by a general practitioner, psychiatrist, psychologist or other mental health professionals either in private practice or associated with other facilities.
 Family members or patients themselves may also make inquiries.
-Many patients step down to PHP and the Lodge after being in our inpatient program.
+Many patients step down to PHP and The Lodge after time in Peachford’s Adult Inpatient Program.